 Corporate Tax Lawyers in Troy

-Every corporation in the United States is obligated to pay federal income tax.
-Most states also have a corporate income tax, which corporations doing business in Troy, Alabama are obligated to pay.
+Every corporation in the U.S. which has taxable income must pay its share of the federal corporate income tax.
+The majority of states also have a corporate income tax, which Troy, Michigan corporations are required to pay.

 Under federal laws that govern corporate income taxes, corporations pay a different income tax rate from individual people.
 Corporations pay a maximum federal income tax rate of 35%, and a minimum rate of 15%, depending on their income.
 The high tax rate applies to corporations that make .3 million per year, and the low rate applies to any company bringing in less than ,000.

-In any case, Troy, Alabama corporations have to pay both the state and federal income tax.
-If they fail to do so, they can be subject to grave penalties, such as very large fines.
+In any case, Troy, Michigan corporations have to pay both the state and federal income tax.
+If they fail to do so, they can be subject to severe penalties, such as very large fines.
 These fines can be big enough to put some smaller companies out of business.
 Suffice to say, it's usually cheaper for corporations to pay their taxes than to not.

-How Can a Troy, Alabama Corporate Tax Lawyer Help?
+How Can a Troy, Michigan Corporate Tax Lawyer Help?